How you can help victims of Hurricane Dorian

 318 Tamiami Trail, Suite 212, Punta Gorda, 941-347-8886

-They will serve as a drop-off site for Florida Tree & Ground Maintenance Inc., who will fill a boat with supplies and deliver them to the Bahamas.
-They are requesting first-aid kits, shovels, gloves, camping water filters, canned food, powdered milk, baby formula, wipes, diapers, paper towels, toilet paper, towels, socks, work shoes, flashlights, tarps, heavy duty trash bags, blankets, pet food, feminine products.
+It will serve as a drop-off site for Florida Tree & Ground Maintenance Inc., who will fill a boat with supplies and deliver them to the Bahamas.
+It is requesting first-aid kits, shovels, gloves, camping water filters, canned food, powdered milk, baby formula, wipes, diapers, paper towels, toilet paper, towels, socks, work shoes, flashlights, tarps, heavy duty trash bags, blankets, pet food, feminine products.

 Harpoon Harry’s